citkane/build-Webview-Template/README.md

 # Weview-Build-Template
-This template provides for building a Webview application locally on each OS:<br>
+This template provides for test building a Webview user application locally on each OS:<br>
 Windows, Linux or MacOS.

 It does not provide for cross-compilation usage.

+It's primary purpose is to check Webview's behaviour across a gamit of compiling scenarios, primarily:
+- Directly included and compiled from a user's C++ application
+- Static link libs to a user's C++ application
+- Shared link libs to a user's C++ application
+- Target linked (`webview::core`) to a user's C++ application
+- Target linked (`webview::core_static`) to a user's C application
+- Target linked (`webview::core_shared`) to a user's C application

-**Compilers accomodated:**
+**Compilers used:**
 - MSVC (Windows)
 - MINGW (Windows)
 - LLVM (Linux)